 Greeting lunch or dinner 1.
 Nothing in place yet 2.
-In early s stages 3.
+In early stages 3.
 Pockets of good practice 4.
 Business as usual Scoring Box Organising a greeting lunch or welcome dinner with previous recruited IENs, ward managers and other clinical staff.
 The trust does not yet host a greeting lunch or welcome dinner.
-The trust has do greeting l welcome din begun to org should be pr unches or ners and has anise who greeting lunc dinner with re from internat trust has an organised eting lunch or welcome her with representatives n international nurses, d managers and others.
+The trust has started to do greeting lunches or welcome dinners and has begun to organise who should be present.
+The trust has an organised greeting lunch or welcome dinner with representatives from international nurses, ward managers and others.
+The trust has been hosting welcome dinners or greeting lunches for the majority of its international nurses and has IENs, ward managers and clinical staff present.
 0 1 2 3 4 5 6 Local transport 1.
 Nothing in place yet 2.
-In early s stages 3.
-Pockets o good practice 4.
+In early stages 3.
+Pockets of good practice 4.
 Business as usual Scoring Box Information on different local transport options with examples of what might work best for the international recruit.
 The trust does not yet provide clear local transport options.
 The trust has started to provide clear local transport options.
-The trust has method of pr transport opt oviding local The trust has method of pro transport opti- recruits with t of new nurses information. viding local on to new he majority 0 1 2 3 4 5 6 Bank account 1.
+The trust has a set method of providing local transport options.
+The trust has an approved method of providing local transport option to new recruits with the majority of new nurses receiving the information.
+0 1 2 3 4 5 6 Bank account 1.
 Nothing in place yet 2.
-In early s stages 3.
-Pockets o good practice 4.
+In early stages 3.
+Pockets of good practice 4.
 Business as usual Scoring Box Assisting the international nurse with opening a bank account.
 Some examples are pre-booking the bank appointment or organising for bank representatives to come into the trust to help set up accounts.
 The trust currently does not assist the new international nurse with opening a bank account.
 The trust has started to assist with opening a bank account and is looking at pre-booking appointments.
-The trust has been helping to assist new international nurses with opening a bank account via bookings or through a newly developed relationship with a bank. to assist new international nurses with opening a bank account via bookings or through a newly developed relationshipprocess for assisting new recruits with opening a bank account and has developed a relationship with a local bank.
+The trust has been helping to assist new international nurses with opening a bank account via bookings or through a newly developed relationship with a bank.
+The trust has an approved process for assisting new recruits with opening a bank account and has developed a relationship with a local bank.
 0 1 2 3 4 5 6